Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 he's trying like Donald Trump.
 No, let me say something.

-Morgan's saying that he's perpetually pushing back deadlines and he looks like a book deep.
-You admit a 90-day deadline.
+Adam's saying that he's perpetually pushing back deadlines, and he looks like a book deep.
+You would miss that he needed a 90-day deadline.

 Okay, listen.
-You're agreeing with us and with the VIP tech.
+You're agreeing with us and with the VIP ticket.

 Can I ask you a question?
 I don't like it.